Academic Success Center Staff

 NCLCA Level 1 Certified through December 2024

-Amanda joined the UMBC community in August 2019 and currently serves as the Assistant Director, First and Second Year Academic Advocacy and manages the Academic Peer Advocate Program.
-Prior to joining the Academic Success Center team, Amanda worked in Housing and Residence Life in Louisville, KY, and New Student Programs in Champaign, IL.
+Dr. Sharp joined the UMBC community in August 2019 and currently serves as the Assistant Director, First and Second Year Academic Advocacy and manages the Academic Peer Advocate Program.
+Prior to joining the Academic Success Center team, Dr. Sharp worked in Housing and Residence Life in Louisville, KY, and New Student Programs in Champaign, IL.
 In both roles, she supported students in a multitude of ways striving to create an inclusive environment on campus.
-She received her B.A. at Indiana University Southeast and her M.Ed. in Education Policy, Organization & Leadership at the University of Illinois at Urbana-Champaign.
-As a first-generation college graduate, Amanda understands that navigating policies and curriculum can be confusing for students and hopes to serve as a useful resource.
-Outside of the office, you can find Amanda working on her Ed.D. in Education Leadership at Frostburg State University or spending time with her husband and pup.
+She received her B.A. at Indiana University Southeast, her M.Ed. in Education Policy, Organization & Leadership at the University of Illinois at Urbana-Champaign, and her Ed.D. in Education Leadership at Frostburg State University.
+As a first-generation college graduate, Dr. Sharp understands that navigating policies and curriculum can be confusing for students and hopes to serve as a useful resource.
+Outside of work, you can find her spending time with her husband and pup.

 Senior Academic Advocate